- Frequently Asked Questions -

 Will my high school program interfere with Breakthrough?

 We encourage all prospective members to participate in their high school programs and make those programs priority.
-If your high school offers anindoor drumline program then you are expected to consider this option before auditioning for Breakthrough.
-If your school offers a program, under the WGAZ/WGI/AIA rules you must receive a waiver from your band director in order to participate in an independent line within the circuit.
-We are also sensitive to high school programs that participate in concert band and solo and ensemble contests and you are expected to attend all high school functions.
-We will gladly work with you and your time conflicts provided they are brought to our attention in advance.
+If your high school offers an indoor drumline program then you are expected to consider this option before auditioning for Breakthrough.
+If your school offers an applicable similar program (i.e. High School winter drumline/indoor percussion unit), under the WGAZ/WGI rules you must receive a waiver from your band director in order to participate in an independent line (i.e. Breakthrough) within the circuit.
+We are also sensitive to high school programs that participate in concert band, jazz band and solo and ensemble contests throughout the Spring and you are expected to attend all high school functions.
+We will gladly work with you and your time conflicts provided they are brought to our attention well in advance.
+We will discuss this topic on Sunday, October 22nd and answer any/all questions you may have!

 How often are practices?

 We anticipate many members of Breakthrough being involved in drum corps both locally and around the country.
 We encourage everyone to march during the summer months, as it provides valuable experience.
-We will do our best to work around drum corps camp schedules - Again, please bring time conflicts to our attention well in advance.
+We will do our best to work around drum corps camp schedules - Again, please bring time conflicts to our attention well in advance and there will be no conflict in your participation in both Breakthrough and your chosen Drum Corps.
+We will discuss this topic on Sunday, October 22nd and answer any/all questions you may have!

 How much are fees?